-Winker’s single in 10th leads Reds over White Sox 1-0
+Votto breaks thumb as Reds beat White Sox 1-0 in 10 innings

+“It’s a joy to pitch against him,” Keuchel said.
+“You never want that to happen.
+I wish him well.”

-CINCINNATI (AP) — Jesse Winker hit a winning single in the 10th inning after Chicago’s Leury García was caught stealing in the top half, and the Cincinnati Reds beat the White Sox 1-0 Wednesday for a two-game split.
+Jesse Winker hit a winning single in the 10th inning after Chicago’s Leury García was caught stealing in the top half.

-Cincinnati’s Sonny Gray and Chicago’s Dallas Keuchel both pitched shutout ball, allowing two hits each in seven innings.
+Cincinnati’s Sonny Gray and Keuchel both pitched shutout ball, allowing two hits each in seven innings.

+It was only the fourth scoreless tie through nine innings in Great American Ball Park’s history, the first since 2010.

+“I knew how this game was going to play out,” Gray said.
+“I just was focused on winning this game.
+We needed to win this game.”

 Cincinnati stopped its 18-inning scoreless streak as Liam Hendriks (1-1) lost for the first time since signing a $54 million, four-year contract with the White Sox as a free agent.